Frequently Asked Questions

 Who can participate in Girls Get IT?

-Female identifying students between the ages of 7-12 years old.
+Female or non binary identifying students between the ages of 7-12 years old.

 No experience needed.
 All levels welcome.
 And no need to bring a laptop.

-We strive to include girls in our program from all different backgrounds.
+We strive to include people in our program from all different backgrounds.
 So portions of tuition costs go directly back into funding scholarships for underrepresented girls.
 To inquire about a scholarship, contact email@example.com.

 Where is camp located each day?

 Camp will now be VIRTUAL in light of COVID-19 stay at home restrictions.
-Despite these restrictions, we are committed to provide a safe experience for all our campers.
+Despite these restrictions, we are committed to providing a safe experience for all our students.
 Zoom instructions will be sent out upon registration.

 *Camp originally was planned to be held at a WeWork in the Pacific Design Center Green building in West Hollywood.
 WeWork was our official location sponsor.